 College of Social Work Student Ambassadors

-The College of Social Work Ambassadors are a group of students who serve as the official student face of the college.
+The College of Social Work Ambassadors are a group of on-campus students who serve as the student face of the college.
 Ambassadors assist with events, marketing efforts, outreach, development and student engagement.
 Ambassadors are provided with unique professional development and networking opportunities.